🪨

 • Founded in 2000 by Justin Smith on the James Berry Vineyard in Paso Robles' Willow Creek District; first commercial vintage was 2000

-• James Berry Vineyard was planted by Justin's parents, Terry and Carolyn Smith, in 1981 on steep calcareous limestone hillsides; named for Carolyn's father James Berry
+• The James Berry Vineyard was planted by the Smith family in 1981 on steep calcareous limestone hillsides; the vineyard takes its name from Justin's father

 • The estate produces Rhône-style blends emphasizing Grenache, Syrah, and Mourvèdre, with Counoise, Tannat, Petite Sirah, and other supporting varieties in specific cuvées